 What Assets Can I Keep if I File for Bankruptcy?

 For some, filing for bankruptcy may be the most appropriate way to approach debt relief.
 When considering whether to file for bankruptcy, you will likely be wondering two things, the impact filing for bankruptcy will have on your credit and whether you will be able to keep some of your property and assets.
-Based upon your situation and your wishes, an experienced Oklahoma City, OK debt relief lawyer at The Law Offices of Marty D. Martin can work with you to evaluate your options, and how best you can move forward regarding exempt and non-exempt assets.
+Based upon your situation and your wishes, an experienced Oklahoma City, OK debt relief lawyer at Marty Martin Bankruptcy Law can work with you to evaluate your options, and how best you can move forward regarding exempt and non-exempt assets.

 Bankruptcy Filing Options